TylerNoblett/blogposts/discoverable-webauthn-go.md

 options, sessionData, err := a.Web.BeginLogin(&webauthnUser)
 ```

 However, for discoverable login, we aren't given a username, so we only pass along our login options (if desired, but not essential) or nothing at all.
-In return, we'll receieve session data, which we'll need to save for the second part of the login process.
+In return, we'll receieve session data, which we'll need to save for the second part of the login process, and the options you'll pass along to the frontend, both of which you should already be doing for username based auth.
 ```go
 // https://github.com/ashirt-ops/ashirt-server/blob/main/backend/authschemes/webauthn/webauthn.go
 // beginLogin